 At 5, we helped my grandparents move house after Nanny had to have her leg amputated.

-At 6, Nanny died and we stayed with my Grandad for a few days after the funeral.
-My dad had to go back home to work and I was so upset that he had to leave that I tied him to the chair with my skipping rope and told him that I wouldn’t love him anymore if he left me.
-When he came back a few days later, it was some time before I would speak to him and I still remember the pain I felt about him having to leave to this very day.
+At 6, our Nanny died.
+We stayed with my Grandad for a few days after the funeral.
+My dad had to go back home to work.
+I was so upset by him leaving that I tied him to the chair with my skipping rope and told him that I wouldn’t love him anymore if he went.
+When he came back a few days later, I wouldn’t speak to him at first.
+I still remember the pain I felt about him having to leave to this very day.

 At 7, we started piano lessons and Brownies.

 At 8, I broke my arm playing football.

 At 9, I took my first piano exam.

 At 10, my sister and I celebrated our birthdays during a school trip to Swanage – our first birthday without having our parents with us on the day.

 At 11, I chose to go to a different secondary school from my twin sister.

 At 12, I became the target for school bullies.